-Walking through this magical place is a unique experience, passing the 16th and 17th century buildings of Rome’s oldest families, made sublime by the works of Gian Lorenzo Bernini and Francesco Borromini.
-The Pamphili family wanted to celebrate its glory and greatness and had the monumental Fountain of the Four Rivers by Bernini created.
-The work is one of the symbols of the Roman Baroque: the Ganges, the Rio della Plata, the Nile and the Danube, the great waterways known at the time, seduce the eye and heart with their majesty and sculptural perfection.
+Strolling through Piazza Navona is a unique experience, surrounded by 16th- and 17th-century palaces belonging to the oldest Roman families and enhanced by the works of Gian Lorenzo Bernini and Francesco Borromini.
+The Pamphili family wanted to celebrate its glory and grandeur by commissioning Bernini to build the monumental Fountain of the Four Rivers.
+The work is one of the symbols of Roman Baroque: the Ganges, the Rio de la Plata, the Nile and the Danube, the great rivers known at the time, seduce with their majesty and sculptural perfection.

-The Church of Sant’Agnese in Agone, by Borromini, is one of the jewels of the area, but equally fascinating are the fountain, Fontana del Moro, the Palazzi Braschi and Lancellotti and the overall structure of this enchanted place.
+The church of Sant’Agnese in Agone is one of Borromini’s masterpieces.
+It is impossible not to be captivated by the Fontana del Moro, the Braschi and Lancellotti palaces and the overall structure of this enchanted place.

 Social share